hypertokenx/research-notes/llm-limitations.md

 But long-horizon work introduces additional failure modes:

-- incorrect intermediate decisions;
+- incorrect intermediate decisions
-- tool-selection errors;
+- tool-selection errors
-- state-tracking errors;
+- state-tracking errors
-- compounding mistakes;
+- compounding mistakes
-- failure to recover from an earlier error;
+- failure to recover from an earlier error
-- locally sensible actions that undermine the overall objective.
+- locally sensible actions that undermine the overall objective

 METR's task-horizon methodology is useful because it measures this dimension directly rather than reducing everything to single-turn accuracy.